physphere/vlaser/README.md

 In order to achieve this, **vlaser** divides the local memories into **memory blocks**, which have the same size as cache blocks (cache lines).
-Local memory maintains one list for every memory block, which are called as the **holder list**.
+Local memory maintains one list for every memory block, which is called as the **holder list**.
 The holder lists record all the processors which are **holding** the memory block in their caches, along with the **cache status**.
-If a processor wants a memory block from a remote memory, it first send a request to the remote memory, than the remote memory will send cache status update messages to all the block's holder one by one according to the **holder list**.
+If a processor wants a memory block from a remote memory, it first send a request to the remote memory, than the remote memory will send cache status update messages to all the block's holders one by one, according to the **holder list**.

 Following diagram shows a cache status transition caused by a remote block